kimhongzhang323/Student-Portal-with-AI-/README.md

 # Django React Integration Project

-This project is a Django web application that integrates with React for the frontend and PostgreSQL for database management.
+This project is a Flask web application that integrates with React for the frontend and PostgreSQL for database management.

 ## Table of Contents